 3. Hire a Licensed Professional

 Select a licensed professional from the Health Department’s list to complete an eligible rebate activity.
 We recommend contacting more than one licensed professional to obtain the best service and pricing.
 Work must have been completed within one year of submitting application.

 4. Submit your Application and Copy of Receipt

 Mail, e-mail, or drop off your completed and signed application and copy of your receipt to the Whatcom County Public Works-Natural Resources Division.
 Or submit your application using our online form.

-Click Here for the Rebate Application & Refresher Quiz
+Click the links below to download the Rebate Application & Quiz

 Attn: Rebate Program